Aidar5/nattoeng/docs/source/book/02_git_github/git_basics.rst

 Git initial setup
 ^^^^^^^^^^^^^^^^^^^^^^^

-To start working with Git, you need to specify the user name and e-mail that will be used to synchronize the local repository with the Github repository:
+To start working with Git you need to specify the user name and e-mail that will be used to synchronize the local repository with the Github repository:

 ::